 Rs.
 3000 that were spent on preventive health check ups.

-Mr. Sharma gets benefit of total INR 22,000 for premiums for health insurance towards his family (HUF) + Rs.
-30,000 for premium for health insurance for his parents + Rs.
+Mr. Sharma gets benefit of total INR 22,000 for premiums for health insurance towards his family + Rs.
+36,000 for premium for health insurance for his parents + Rs.
 3000 for preventive health check up.
-Total exemption: a whopping sum of INR 52,000.
+Total exemption: a whopping sum of Rs.
+61,000.
 With so much tax benefit, your health insurance policy practically pays for itself.
 If you have a family to insure, you can opt for a Family Floater health insurance plan.
 However, if you only wish to insure your parents, you can check the various plans for health insurance for senior citizens.
 You can know more about buying health insurance for your parents on our blog as well.

 HUF or Family: Hindu Undivided Family is a family that includes the individual themselves, their spouse, dependent children and parents (need not be dependent).
-The existence of torturous prime time families like the ones in Sasural Simar Ka can confuse the smartest and hence, explanation of this term is in order.
+The existence of torturous prime time families can confuse the smartest and hence, explanation of this term is in order.

 Spouse: Indian government isn’t as hipster as we’d like it to be and spouse actually means what it regularly means - legally married life partner.